 This trip will require some physical activity.
 Travelers should be comfortable hiking between two and five miles per day, often in unmarked sections of the valley, and sometimes involving bushwhacking.
 You'll need sturdy hiking boots as well as protective clothing to prevent cuts and scratches to your arms and legs.
 We'll also be spending extended time in the forest after dark with headlamps and flashlights.

 We'll be staying in spacious, shared chalets at the Silver City Resort in Sequoia National Park.
-Single travelers should be prepared to share a room with two twin beds with another traveler of the same gender, depending on the composition of the group.
+Solo travelers should be prepared to share a room with two twin beds with another traveler of the same gender, depending on the composition of the group.
 Pairs traveling together will stay in shared rooms outfitted with queen beds.
 Each chalet has one bathroom and will accommodate six travelers.

 You’ll be in close proximity to, or in contact with, insects and arthropods.
 Your researcher-guides are trained in handling these creatures, and they’ll help you learn how to approach the bees we’ll be observing and tracking.
 However, this trip isn’t recommended if you have a severe allergy to bee venom.
 It’s also important that you not touch the bioluminescent millipedes, which secrete cyanide.